DynoCC/Dyno-Custom-Commands/Moderation Commands/Warning System Commands/README.md

 - `?3warn [userID] [reason]` or `?3warn 335405822106664961 Usage of foul language`
 - `?clwarn [userID] [reason]` or `?clwarn 335405822106664961 Timeup`

+*How do you get a User Id?
+Use \@username and copy the number given*

 ### **Outputs:**
 The warning commands will output the following:
 - *In Chat:* \[Warned User] just got their 1st/2nd/3rd warning from Moderator \[Command User] for \[Reason]